 - increasing visibility of data, products and resources while still protecting sensitive information

-- helping labs meet regulatory compliance by providing evidence for compliance through real time data analysis and reports.
+- helping labs meet regulatory compliance such as Human Tissue Act (HTA), MHRA, CFR 21 Part 11 and accreditations like ISO 17025, by providing evidence for compliance through real time data analysis and reports.

 Using a LIMS to increase efficiency

 Using software to automate workflows in your lab can help you increase efficiency.
 Although this is only true if your processes are working well in the first place.